 Only a limited number of studies have been done in humans to test this hypothesis and with mixed results.

-In a randomized controlled trial, Benjamin et al. reported that glutamine supplementation (0.5 g/kg BW; 2 months) in patients with Crohn’s disease reduced intestinal permeability.
+A randomized controlled trial reported that glutamine supplementation in patients with Crohn’s disease reduced intestinal permeability.
+This study utilised 0.5g/kg per day for 2 months.

 However, a number of studies did not observe any improved outcomes from glutamine supplementation.